csanting/WH40K-Game-Tracker/README.md

 Desired features with no particular order and no timeline:

-- Ability to save and load games in progress
+- [x] Ability to save and load games in progress
-- Database of mission scenarios and secondary objectives to streamline point tracking
+- [ ] Database of mission scenarios and secondary objectives to streamline point tracking
-- Provide (free) instances to individuals who do not want to run locally
+- [ ] Provide (free) instances to individuals who do not want to run locally
+- [ ] Allow multiple devices to edit a singular game instance
-- Cleaner look
+- [ ] Cleaner look

 Always open for additional feedback, drop an issue.